abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 with these attributes based on past actions and past habitual conditioning.
-Whatever they are, we easily identify with them and believe that’s who we are: *I’m a person who has abilities in construction, carpentry, computers, or whatever our skills are* or, *I’m a person who has a lot of anger, sensual desire, fear, anxiety.* We take these different kinds of qualities we experience throughout our lives and personalize them, creating an image of ourselves in our own minds.
+Whatever they are, we easily identify with them and believe that’s who we are: *I’m a person who has abilities in construction, carpentry, computers,* or whatever our skills are, or, *I’m a person who has a lot of anger, sensual desire, fear, anxiety.* We take these different kinds of qualities we experience throughout our lives and personalize them, creating an image of ourselves in our own minds.

 We do the same with other people.
-We see certain qualities, characteristics, or habits so we identify a person as a particular type or someone who always has a certain characteristic.
-He’s an angry person or she’s a person who has a lot of sensual desire.
-Even if we’re smart enough and know about Buddhist practice to the extent we don’t really believe that’s who we are, for the most part that’s still how we operate.
+We see certain qualities, characteristics, or habits, so we identify a person as a particular type or someone who always has a certain characteristic. *He’s an angry person.
+She’s a person who has a lot of sensual desire.* Even if we’re smart enough and know about Buddhist practice to the extent we don’t really believe that’s who we are, for the most part that’s still how we operate.
 We continue to go through our daily activities, seeing the world of ourselves and the world outside through that perceptual lens of good and bad qualities.
 To counter this tendency, we persist in chipping away at that sense of solidity, that sense of a permanent self.

-Every time we find ourselves lamenting over an unskillful quality or habit we have or puffing ourselves up thinking we’re exceptionally good in some area, it’s important to keep reflecting, *Well, that’s not really who I am.* These are just qualities that come from conditioning—sometimes through skillful attention, sometimes through unskillful attention, and they’re essentially a conglomeration of images and ideas that have formed into the perception: *This is who I am.* Try to see them objectively as conditioned qualities and don’t take ownership.
+Every time we find ourselves lamenting over an unskillful quality or habit we have or puffing ourselves up thinking we’re exceptionally good in some area, it’s important to keep reflecting, *Well, that’s not really who I am.* These are just qualities that come from conditioning—sometimes through skillful attention, sometimes through unskillful attention—and they’re essentially a conglomeration of images and ideas that have formed into the perception: *This is who I am.* Try to see them objectively as conditioned qualities and don’t take ownership.
 By recognizing this constant change and flow of